 - Licensing with Professional Licensing Bodies/Boards

 Increasingly, employers are committing themselves to diversify their workforce and tap into the global talent pool; this is a win-win for businesses and job seekers alike.
 On the other hand, numerous studies have shown that human resources departments have little or no training in weighing the value of international academic credentials.
 Traditionally, this training is not part of HR training; however, the international mobility of labour is changing this.

 One simple rule is this: As a job seeker, when you are applying for a job and the job posting has an education requirement, it is highly recommended that you get an evaluation report and indicate your Canadian or the U.S. equivalency in your resume.
-An example of a phrase in your resume is: “Equivalent to a Bachelor’s Degree in Biology from a U.S. (or Canadian) university, as determined by World Education Services (WES).”
-You may want to re-emphasize your Canadian or U.S. equivalency in your cover letter as well.
-Furthermore, you might consider submitting a copy, online or otherwise, of the evaluation report with your cover letter and resume.
+An example of a phrase in your résumé is: “Equivalent to a Bachelor’s Degree in Biology from a U.S. (or Canadian) university, as determined by World Education Services (WES).”
+You may want to re-emphasize your Canadian or U.S. equivalency in your cover letter, as well.
+Furthermore, you might consider submitting a copy of the evaluation report with your cover letter and résumé.

 It is highly recommended that you share your academic equivalent information as early as possible in the application process, and do not wait until the job interview.
 Employment and career coaches advise that getting the job interview is more than 50 percent of the whole process of securing an employment.
 With an evaluation report, you increase your chances for employers to screen you in rather than out.